-Prerequisite: You have a large search engine up and running.
+Prerequisite: You have a large system with many users.

-- Have most users use old system - Divert a small proportion of traffic (e.g., 1%) to the new system that includes the innovation - Evaluate with an "automatic" overall evaluation criterion (OEC) like clickthrough on first result - Now we can directly see if the innovation does improve user happiness. - Probably the evaluation methodology that large search engines trust most - In principle less powerful than doing a multivariate regression analysis, but easier to understand nlp.stanford.edu/~manning - Cached
+- Have most users use old system - Divert a small proportion of traffic (e.g., 1%) to the new system that includes the innovation - Evaluate with an "automatic" overall evaluation criterion (OEC) like clickthrough on first result - Now we can directly see if the innovation does improve user happiness. - Probably the evaluation methodology that large search engines trust most nlp.stanford.edu/~manning - Cached